California Road Map of the Highway System

 Getting Around in California

 If you're looking for more than just driving information, save yourself hours of research.
-It's already done for you if you use these guides for getting from place to place in California - by air, train, bus, and driving.
+It's already done for you if you want to travel from San Diego to Los Angeles - by air, train, bus, and driving.

 You might also need to know how to get around the Disneyland Resort or find out how to get around Lake Tahoe.
 In San Diego, learn how you can get from place to place using the San Diego Trolley.

 More California Maps

 If you need California maps that show more than just an overview, check this index of state maps.